TheThingsNetwork/lorawan-stack/doc/content/guides/getting-started/configuration.md

 Next, we'll have a look at the configuration options for your private deployment.
 We'll set these options in the `.env` file that is referenced by the `env_file` option of the `stack` service in `docker-compose.yml`.

-First we'll make sure that The Things Stack uses the correct databases.
+First we'll make sure that {{% tts %}} uses the correct databases.

 ```bash
 TTN_LW_IS_DATABASE_URI="postgres://root@cockroach:26257/ttn_lorawan?sslmode=disable"
 TTN_LW_REDIS_ADDRESS="redis:6379"
 ```

 Then we'll configure TLS with Let's Encrypt.
-Since we're deploying The Things Stack on `thethings.example.com`, we configure it to only request certificates for that host, and to also use it as the default host.
+Since we're deploying {{% tts %}} on `thethings.example.com`, we configure it to only request certificates for that host, and to also use it as the default host.

 ```bash
 TTN_LW_TLS_SOURCE="acme"